Cooperative ‘E’ shares issued by Cera

 Any private individual can subscribe to one or several E-shares during this issue.
 They can be either existing Cera members (holders of B, D and/or E shares) or people who are not yet Cera members.
+The E Shares are being offered exclusively in Belgium.
 Subscription is possible at a statutory issue price of 50 euros per ‘E’ share, respecting the total statutory maximum of 100 'E' shares.
 It is possible to subscribe several times, even during the same issue period.
 There are no entry charges.
-The subscription period runs through 24 May 2023, subject to early closure.
+The subscription period runs through 29 May 2024, subject to early closure.
 Once the issue is closed, Cera will announce the results of the offering on its website.

 Subscriptions take place at the counters of KBC, KBC Brussels or CBC, via KBC Live, KBC Brussels Live or CBC Live or via the online applications of KBC, KBC Brussels or CBC.
 When subscribing via KBC Live, KBC Brussels Live, CBC Live or online, the would-be subscriber expressly requests that the subscription be carried out immediately and in full so that it cannot be revoked.
 The would-be subscriber also consents to precontractual or contractual information being provided via a durable medium other than paper.

 What am I entitled to should I withdraw from the cooperative?

 If you decide to withdraw your ‘E’ shares at a later date, you will be entitled to a maximum reimbursement of the contribution actually paid when you subscribed for the ‘E’ shares, i.e. 50 euros per share.
 Therefore, you will never receive more than the amount you actually paid at the time of subscription.
 There are no exit charges.
 If you want to withdraw with your ‘E’ shares, you can do so during the first six months of every financial year (between 1 January and 30 June).
 In a number of cases specified in the Articles of Association, the statutory director can suspend members' requests to withdraw or refuse voluntary withdrawals.
 He/she may not refuse the withdrawal out of speculative or arbitrary considerations.
 ‘E’ shares cannot be traded and may not be transferred, either inter vivos or upon death.